A Look Back at Britney Spears and Sam Asghari's PDA-Packed Relationship (So Far)

 From the start, it’s been clear that Britney Spears and Sam Asghari are “Crazy” for each other.

-It’s been over a year since the pair were first romantically linked after meeting on the set of Spears’ “Slumber Party” music video.
-The cute couple have been inseparable since, going on cozy date night dinners, attending friends’ birthday parties and celebrating special occasions together — including Spears’ recent birthday and Valentine’s Day.
+It’s been over two years since the pair were first romantically linked after meeting on the set of Spears’ “Slumber Party” music video.
+The cute couple have been inseparable since, going on cozy date night dinners, attending friends’ birthday parties and celebrating special occasions together — including Spears’ 36th birthday and Valentine’s Day.

-In between hitting the gym and spending time with her two sons — Sean Preston, 12, and Jayden James, 11 — Spears is busy documenting her love fest with her beau on social media.
+In between hitting the gym, hiking and spending time with her two sons — Sean Preston, 13, and Jayden James, 12 — Spears is busy documenting her love fest with her beau on social media.

 In late November 2016, the duo kept people guessing about their relationship when Asghari posted a photo of himself cozied up to Spears while out at a restaurant, which he later deleted.

-It wasn’t long after a source told PEOPLE in December that Spears and Asghari were getting to know each other when the model made his first official appearance on her Instagram.
-They rang in the new year together at Catch LA, where they seemed cozy and in great spirits leading up to a midnight kiss, and she seemingly confirmed suspicions of a blossoming relationship with an Instagram post showing Asghari wish his arm around her shoulder.
+It wasn’t long after a source told PEOPLE in December 2016 that Spears and Asghari were getting to know each other when the model made his first official appearance on her Instagram.
+They rang in the new year together at Catch LA, where they seemed cozy and in great spirits leading up to a midnight kiss.
+She seemingly confirmed suspicions of a blossoming relationship with an Instagram post showing Asghari with his arm around her shoulder.

 A week later, the pop star shared another pic.
 This time, the duo were playing around with selfies featuring the popular dog Snapchat filter.

+Fans may be surprised to know that their new relationship was nearly a missed connection.
+After their initial meeting, the Princess of Pop dug up Asghari’s phone number out of her bag nearly “five months later,” she revealed in a January 2017 radio interview.

-Asghari was Spears’ date to the Clive Davis Pre-Grammy Gala in February before they spent Valentine’s Day in a $30 million villa in Malibu, courtesy of Airbnb, with her sons.
+Fortunately, it was a match and Asghari became Spears’ date to the Clive Davis Pre-Grammy Gala in February 2017, before they spent Valentine’s Day in a $30 million villa in Malibu, courtesy of Airbnb, with her sons.

 The following month meant the celebration of Asghari’s 23rd birthday.

-“My baby’s birthday,” Spears captioned her set of PDA-packed pictures that included their hike, some cake and fun selfies with more Snapchat filters.
+“My baby’s birthday,” Spears captioned her set of PDA-packed pictures, which included their hike, cake and fun selfies with more Snapchat filters.

 Asghari also gushed about his special cake from Spears that read “Happy Birthday Hesam.”
 “She calls me by my real name,” he wrote on Instagram.